Nuuk Greenland Travel Guide

 Waterproof, sturdy hiking boots with good ankle support and grip are good for all seasons in Nuuk.
 They support movement on uneven terrain.

 For winter visits, insulated, waterproof winter boots rated for extreme cold are useful.
-Look for boots with deep treads for traction on ice and snow.
+Look for boots with in-depth treads for traction on ice and snow.

 Certain lodgings may ask you to remove outdoor shoes indoors to keep floors clean.
 Bring a pair of lightweight slippers or comfortable indoor shoes.